matt-edmondson/NordShade/README.md

 1. Detect your installed applications
 2. Download necessary theme files (or use git clone if available)
+3. Ask if you want to automatically apply themes or just install them
-3. Install themes for applications you choose
+4. Install themes for applications you choose
-4. **Automatically apply the themes where possible**
 5. Clean up temporary files after installation

-#### Automatic Theme Application
+#### Theme Application Options

+You can now choose whether to automatically apply themes during installation:

-The installation scripts will automatically apply themes for:
+- **Auto-Apply (Yes)**: The installer will apply themes immediately where possible

-- **Visual Studio Code**: Updates settings.json with the NordShade theme
-- **Windows Terminal**: Sets NordShade as the default color scheme for all profiles
-- **Visual Studio 2022**: Attempts to apply theme using the VS command line interface
-- **Windows 11**: Applies the theme using the Windows theme API and installs the included wallpaper
-- **Obsidian**: Updates appearance.json to set NordShade as active theme

-Some applications require manual steps after installation (like loading unpacked extensions or placing files in specific locations).
+- **Install Only (No)**: Themes will be installed but will require manual activation in each application

+This option is presented at the beginning of the installation process and applies to all applications.
+If you choose "No", the installer will provide instructions for manually activating each theme.

 ### Option 2: Clone Repository and Install